pygobject/pycairo/docs/reference/region.rst

     .. method:: copy()

         :returns: A newly allocated :class:`Region`.
-        :raises: :exc:`MemoryError` if memory cannot be allocated.
+        :raises Error: if memory cannot be allocated.

         Allocates a new *Region* object copying the area from original.